Virtual Data Source

 1) This is required only if 'is_foreign_key' is set to True.

-2) Please make sure the columns it corresponds to is already a part of the database's metadata.
+2) Please make sure the columns it corresponds to are already a part of the database's metadata.

-3) The number of columns here should match the number of columns in ‘column_names’ field.
+3) The number of columns here should match the number of columns in the 'column_names' field.

 Example: "view_sql": "CREATE VIEW view_name AS \n SELECT column1, column2 FROM table_name WHERE condition;"